krish-e/AI-Food-Recommender-Chatbot/README.md

    - Ensure the "zomato-mini.csv" file is present in the project directory and contains the required restaurant data.

 2. **ChatGPT API Key:**
    - Obtain a ChatGPT API key from OpenAI and replace the placeholder in the ".env" file with your actual key.
-(As of 1-Nov-'23, the API has free-trial.)
+Get your own API key from here -          https://platform.openai.com/api-keys (As of 1-Nov-'23, it has free-trial.)

 3. **Dependencies:**
    - Make sure to install the necessary Python libraries by running the following command: